embeddedgo/embeddedgo.github.io/_posts/2019-11-29-interrupt_handling_in_go.md

 This is similar concept to the Linux software and hardware interrupts.
 The real interrupt handler does things that can't be done in thread mode or that require hard-realtime service.
 Then it passes control to the thread mode and the further work is done by goroutines.

 The noos port introduces [embeddedgo/rtos.Note](https://github.com/embeddedgo/go/blob/embedded/src/embedded/rtos/note.go) type that allows the interrupt handlers to communicate with goroutines.
-This isn't a new thing because the [runtime.note](https://github.com/embeddedgo/go/blob/embedded/src/embedded/rtos/note.go) works in the Go runtime for a very long time.
+This isn't a new thing because the [runtime.note](https://github.com/embeddedgo/go/blob/embedded/src/embedded/rtos/note.go) exists in the Go runtime for a very long time.
 The noos port exposes it in the rtos package and introduces a way for interrupt handlers to wakeup gorutines sleeping on notes.

 A typical control flow is shown in the diagram below: